Mohd Hasmawi Hassan

-Hasmawi Hassan (born 4 August 1980) is a former Malaysian footballer.
+Hasmawi Hassan (born 4 August 1980) is a former Malaysian former professional footballer.

 Club career

 Known as "Mawi" by fans, the Penang-born striker was one of top player at Penang FA since drafted to senior team in the 1998 season.
 While at Penang, he helps the team win Premier 1 championship in 1998 and 2001, Malaysia FA Cup in 2002 and Malaysia Charity Shield in 2003.
 After playing several season with his hometown team, he signed with Kedah FA in 2004 and was an instrumental figure in helping Kedah win the 'double treble' championship (League, FA Cup and Malaysia Cup) in 2007 and 2008.
 He was the first starter in Kedah's line-up for the majority of his career there until the emergence of Kedah youngster Mohd Khyril Muhymeen Zambri taking over his place at the end of his stay in Kedah.

 For the 2009 season, he was released by Kedah FA and later signed with Premier League Malaysia outfit, Felda United FC for a season contract.
 He later was signed by Negeri Sembilan FA to play in the 2011 Super League Malaysia.
 He returned to Penang in 2012.